giearizapa/sample_repo/ReadMe.md

 # Example Repository
-This is a sample repo, welcome to Gie's Repository!
+This is a sample repo.
+Hello and welcome to Gie's Repository!

+This is a second change.
+Let's begin!